@wwaycorrigan

 This latter cohort's main purpose is to attack and belittle.
 They rarely if ever have anything informative to say.

-And why not when they tend not to face any real consequences for their actions?
+'Social media has provided them with a platform to overcome their many shortcomings in physically interacting with Homo sapiens.'And why not when they tend not to face any real consequences for their actions?
 It's safe to assume that if they were dragged out from their virtual undergrowth to debate in a real-life public space they'd be rather different, less pugnacious characters.

 One can picture the types.
 Mollycoddled individuals, constantly told how wonderful they are by their parents whilst getting everything handed to them.
-Social media has provided them with a platform to overcome their many shortcomings in physically interacting with Homo sapiens, allowing them to engage where otherwise they would simply be dismissed and ignored.
+Social media have provided them with a platform to overcome their many shortcomings in physically interacting with Homo sapiens, allowing them to engage where otherwise they would simply be dismissed and ignored.

 Of course, one can simply refuse to interact with them on their terms in the first instance.
 Give the dog a bone and all that.